vidula-vinayagamoorthy/vidula-vinayagamoorthy/README.md

 ## Hi there 👋
-I am Vidu, a technology risk and control leader based in London.
+I am Vidu, a Technology Risk and Control leader based in London, briding 10+ years of top tier banking (UBS, Royal Bank of Scotland and Credit Suisse) with technical Data Science with Machine Learning and AI upskilling (University of Cambridge).

 I started my career in application development and production support.
 I am hooked on how technology, data and controls can prevent disruption in financial services.
-I am passionate about the role of AI, data and automation transforming risk, controls and compliance.
+I am passionate about the role of AI, data and automation transforming risk, controls and operational resillience.

-- 🌱 I’m currently learning data science with machine learning and AI at Univeristy of Cambridge
+- 🌱 Currently Learning: Data science with Machine Learning and AI at the Univeristy of Cambridge
-- 🔭 I’m looking to collaborate on modernizing controls designs and AI governance frameworks
+- 🔭 Interested to collaborate on: Modernizing controls designs and AI governance frameworks
-- 🤔 I’m looking for help with deepening my knowledge in this space!
-- 💬 Ask me about tech risk
+- 💬 Ask me about: 1LOD (first line of defense) Strategic Technology Risk, Operational Resillience, and Stakeholder Orchestration
-- 📫 How to reach me: linkedin
+- 📫 How to reach me: [linkedin](https://www.linkedin.com/in/vidula-vinayagamoorthy/)
-- ⚡ Fun fact: Am a trained Childline volunteer
+- ⚡ Fun fact: I am a trained Childline counsellor volunteer